A Function-Centric Perspective on Flat and Sharp Minima: Related Work

 \section{Related Work}

-\cite{hochreiter1997flat} presented seminal empirical evidence that neural networks adhered to Occam's Razor.
-They showed that a flat minimum search algorithm using a second-order hessian approximation could yield the smallest generalisation gap on two-class classification problems.
-Therefore, due to the observed empirical relation of flatness and generalisation it was thought that the antipodal sharp minima were undesirable.
+\cite{hochreiter1997flat} presented seminal empirical evidence that neural networks can adhere to Occam's Razor.
+They showed that a flat-minima search algorithm using a second-order Hessian approximation could yield the smallest generalisation gap on two-class classification problems.
+As a result of the observed empirical relationship between flatness and generalisation, the antipodal sharp minima were often viewed as undesirable.
 The importance of flatness in more complex learning tasks was later reaffirmed by~\cite{li2018visualizing} who introduced landscape visualisation to study the geometry of deep networks.
-They argued that skip connections prevent explosions of non-convexity, helping to avoid chaotic plateaus often associated with sharp minima.
+They argued that skip connections help prevent explosions of non-convexity, reducing the occurrence of chaotic plateaus often associated with sharp minima.
+Building on this, Sharpness Aware Minimisation~\citep{foret2021sharpnessaware} was proposed as an optimisation method (motivated in part by~\cite{hochreiter1997flat}) that explicitly aims to reduce sharpness in the loss landscape.
+SAM has yielded strong empirical performance gains over traditional optimisation methods~\citep{foret2021sharpnessaware}.
+However, some recent work has challenged this interpretation, arguing that SAM does not necessarily find flatter minima~\citep{wen2023sharpness}.
+At the same time, sharp minima are still commonly associated in the literature with memorisation and poor generalisation~\cite{pmlr-v137-huang20a}.